What is counselling?

 It can be helpful to start by booking six sessions, and see where the sessions lead.
 There is no obligation to complete all six sessions if you feel ready to finish earlier.
 However, when approaching the sixth session, both client and counsellor may have a better idea of how many sessions may be suited for ongoing work.

-I can work both short-term and long-term in my practice and this is something that can be discussed prior to starting counselling sessions and agreed as part of contracting (please see question above for more information about this).
+I can work both short-term and long-term in my practice and the planned number of sessions is something that can be discussed prior to starting counselling and agreed as part of contracting (please see question above for more information about this).

-• Counselling sessions typically take place once a week.
-Attending weekly supports consistency in the work, as well as providing several days between sessions to reflect.
+• Counselling sessions typically take place once a week or once a fortnight.
+Attending weekly or fortnightly supports consistency in the work, as well as providing space between sessions to reflect.

 It is also possible to change between weekly and fortnightly sessions, as well as taking a break from sessions, depending on how the counselling unfolds.

-• Yes, for consistency, a time and day for your sessions will be agreed when starting counselling sessions and this slot will be yours for as long as you need it.
+• For consistency, a time and day for your sessions will be agreed when starting counselling and this slot will be yours for as long as you need it.

-There will, of course, sometimes be unexpected circumstances, commitments or holidays that mean a session time or day may need to be moved as a one-off.
+There will, of course, sometimes be holidays, commitments or unexpected circumstances that mean a session time or day may need to be moved as a one-off.

-However, it is important that changes to session dates and times are kept to a minimum where possible.
-Depending on availability, it may not be possible to move a session to a different time within the same week.
+However, to avoid interruptions to the counselling process, it is important that changes to session dates and times are kept to a minimum.
+Depending on availability, it may not be possible to move a session to a different time within the same week or fortnight.

-I aim to be as flexible as possible in my practice, so session dates / times are something that can be discussed and agreed prior to starting sessions, as well as during ongoing work, especially with changes to working hours / shifts or other responsibilities.
+I aim to be as flexible as possible in my practice, so session dates / times are something that can be discussed and agreed prior to starting sessions.
+This can also be revisited during ongoing work to try and accommodate changes to working hours / shifts or other responsibilities.

 For details of current available session times, please see Counselling.